 Public education is meant to help young people develop into active citizens who can participate and contribute to the democratic process and American society.

-My vision for education in DC is grounded in what I have heard from parents and community members across Ward 6.
-I believe:
+My vision for education in DC is grounded in what I have heard from parents, community members and students across Ward 6.
+Whether enrolled in a DCPS or public charter school, I believe:

-- Every student should have access to the high-quality, rigorous learning environment, that they need to be challenged and supported each day in order to graduate high school college and career ready, prepared to engage in civic and social life.
+- Every student should have access to high-quality, well-rounded learning experiences.
+Students need to be challenged and supported each day in order to graduate high school college and career ready, prepared to engage in civic and social life.

-- Our public education system policies, funding and practices should embrace transparency and equity, use data-based decision making, engage communities and families, and drive resources and supports to close the opportunity and achievement gaps.
+- Our public education system policies, funding and practices should embrace transparency and accountability, use data-based decision making to drive resources and supports to close the opportunity and achievement gaps.

 I am running for re-election because I am committed to closing achievement and opportunity gaps and helping ensure that we have great schools in every neighborhood.
 Every DC student should have access to multiple high-quality learning environments and the supports that they need to graduate high school college and career ready prepared to engage in civic and social life.